 This blog is for people who have information about corporate bribery and would like information about the Dodd-Frank reward program.

-FCPA whistleblowers who report companies that pay bribes to local tender committee officials may be eligible for a reward under the Dodd-Frank program.
-SEC-regulated companies and their subsidiaries, affiliates, and partners will often bribe tender committee officials...read more
+FCPA whistleblowers who report companies that pay bribes to officials working at state-owned entities (“SOEs”) may be eligible for a reward under the Dodd-Frank program.
+SEC-regulated companies and their subsidiaries and affiliates will often bribe officials working...read more

 Andy Rickman is an SEC whistleblower attorney who has filed Dodd-Frank FCPA reward submissions for international clients residing in more than 50 different countries.
 He is based in Washington, DC where Dodd-Frank reward submissions are filed and the SEC is headquartered.